prai14/ngrx-reactive-App/DOC.md

 ## Implementation Details
-1. It has an interface for AppStore, a collection of all the states. application-state.ts.
+1. file: application-state.ts.
 It has two state (UI and store data).

 Once user select any name from dropdown then it dispatch the action *SELECT_USER_ACTION*.
 file: user-selection.component.ts